-The Shrine of Fatima (Santuario de Fátima) stands way out above the rooftops in Roma Norte.
-The startling modernist church was built between 1958 and 1962 for the Theatine congregation.
-The architect was Nicolás Mariscal, brother of the somewhat better-known Federico Ernesto Mariscal.
-In his own right though, Nicolás had, decades earlier, designed the stridently Neo-Classical Tribuna Monumental in Chapultepec Park.
+The Sanctuary of Fatima juts out above the rooftops in Roma Norte.
+The striking modernist church was built between 1958 and 1962 for the Theatine congregation.
+The architect was Nicolás Mariscal, brother of the somewhat better known Federico Ernesto Mariscal.
+Yet Nicolás had designed in his own right, decades earlier, the stridently neoclassical Monumental Tribune in Chapultepec Park.

-For out of town visitors, the church certainly catches the eye.
-It’s a prominent representative of our own section on 20th Century Religious Architecture.
-The Fatima Shrine has a central entranceway flanked by two pylon-like pillars.
-The enormous cross doesn’t just announce the Christian vocation, but acts a tie-bar keeping the whole roof together.
-Inside, the church is every bit as operatic as you might hope for.
+For visitors from out of town, the church certainly catches the eye.
+He is a prominent representative of our own section on 20th century religious architecture.
+The Sanctuary of Fatima has a central entrance flanked by two pole-shaped pillars.
+The huge cross not only announces the Christian vocation, but acts as a handle that holds the entire ceiling together.
+Inside, the church is as operatic as you might hope.

 Badly damaged in the 1985 earthquake, the Church was saved with a serious structural intervention by José Creixell and José Hanhausen.
 Creixell is better-known for his own Church of the Immaculate Conception in Iztapalapa.